AG7GN/networking/hamwan-arden-home-README.md

 ![Home + AREDN + HamWAN Network Integration](img/home-aredn-hamwan-integration.png)

 Note the switch inserted between the AREDN Router/Switch and the Ubiquiti Router in the diagram.
 That's optional.
-You'll need it if you want to plug any ethernet devices directly into your AREDN LAN.
+You'll need it if you want to plug any ethernet devices (a camera, for example) directly into your AREDN LAN.
 Otherwise, you can just run a cable directly from the AREDN Router/Switch LAN port to the Ubiquiti Router `eth2` port.
 I'll assume you'll be running a cable and not inserting a switch as shown.
 You can add a switch at a later date, and no additional configuration is needed on any of the devices in the diagram.

 ### Address Assignments